christopherritter/Encoding-Liminal-Space/Editorial-Style-Guide.md

 **Solution in This Guide:**

 - Speculative protocols clearly labeled as exploratory
-- Conversational Log Protocol captures both confirmation and disconfirmation equally
+- Structured Dialogue Protocol captures both confirmation and disconfirmation equally
 - Lived experience valued as documented data, not as proof
 - Integration with computational framework provides reference point for comparison
 - System Interface archives all observations, creating searchable database of collective experience across practitioners